Incunable: Statistical data

 The 18 languages that incunabula are printed in, in descending order, are: Latin, German, Italian, French, Dutch, Spanish, English, Hebrew, Catalan, Czech, Greek, Church Slavonic, Portuguese, Swedish, Breton, Danish, Frisian and Sardinian (see diagram).

 Only about one edition in ten (i.e. just over 3,000) has any illustrations, woodcuts or metalcuts.

 The "commonest" incunable is Schedel's Nuremberg Chronicle ("Liber Chronicarum") of 1493, with about 1,250 surviving copies (which is also the most heavily illustrated).
 Many incunabula are unique, but on average about 18 copies survive of each.
 This makes the Gutenberg Bible, at 48 or 49 known copies, a relatively common (though extremely valuable) edition.
 Counting extant incunabula is complicated by the fact that most libraries consider a single volume of a multi-volume work as a separate item, as well as fragments or copies lacking more than half the total leaves.
 A complete incunable may consist of a slip, or up to ten volumes.

 In terms of format, the 30,000-odd editions comprise: 2,000 broadsides, 9,000 folios, 15,000 quartos, 3,000 octavos, 18 12mos, 230 16mos, 20 32mos, and 3 64mos.

-ISTC at present cites 528 extant copies of books printed by Caxton, which together with 128 fragments makes 656 in total, though many are broadsides or very imperfect (incomplete).

 Apart from migration to mainly North American and Japanese universities, there has been little movement of incunabula in the last five centuries.
 None were printed in the Southern Hemisphere, and the latter appears to possess fewer than 2,000 copies, while about 97.75% remain north of the equator.
 However, many incunabula are sold at auction or through the rare book trade every year.